EdJoPaTo/grammy-inline-menu/README.md

 The methods should have explaining documentation by itself.
 Also there should be multiple @example entries in the docs to see different ways of using the method.

-(At least soon…)
+If you think the jsdoc / readme can be improved just go ahead and create a Pull Request.

-You can help and create a Pull Request if you think the documentation can be improved.
+Lets improve things together!